toa-io/toa/libraries/comq/readme.md

 - Outgoing Events are transmitted using [confirmation mechanism](https://www.rabbitmq.com/confirms.html#publisher-confirms).

-Channel segregation addresses the potential issue of a prefetch deadlock, which may take place when using a single channel or channel pool.
+Channel segregation addresses the potential issue of a prefetch deadlock[^1], which may take place when using a single channel or channel pool.

+[^1]: maximum amount of messages is consumed, while handlers of those messages are expecting replies.

 ### Exchanges and Queues